 This is the theory; in practice the situation is even less clear as boundaries are not always clearly defined.
 Area C also includes Israeli settlements (over 120, with a combined population of about 500,000), mainly on strategic hilltops; declared illegal by international law, they nonetheless continue to expand for land and water, helped by subsidies from the Israeli state.

-Military law prevails throughout the West Bank and the army (IDF, or Israeli Defence Force) dominates every sphere of life, entering Palestinian villages with impunity day and night.
+Military law prevails throughout the West Bank and the army (IDF, or Israeli Defence Force) dominates every sphere of life, entering Palestinian villages with impunity day and night and imposing strict permits on olive farmers.